MicrosoftDocs/VBA-Docs/api/Excel.AutoCorrect(object).md

 ## Example

 Use the **[AutoCorrect](Excel.Application.AutoCorrect.md)** property to return the **AutoCorrect** object.
-The following example sets Microsoft Excel to correct words that begin with two initial capital letters.
+The following example sets Excel to correct words that begin with two initial capital letters.

 ```vb
 With Application.AutoCorrect